i4mi/fhir-wrappers.ts/ionic/README.md

 ### 1.3 Import
 After installing the lib and it's dependencies, you have to import the library.
 Once globaly and once in the page/service you're going to use the libary.
 __Global:__
-To use `ionic-on-fhir`, add following import statement in `app.modules.ts`:
+To use `ionic-on-fhir`, add following import statement in `app.module.ts`:
 ```typescript
 import { IonicOnFhirModule } from '@i4mi/ionic-on-fhir';